CS2613-FA23/explorationactivity1-edouardlev/README.md

 ## By Edouard Levesque
 ### Which library my sample program demonstrates

-My sample program demonstrates the use of web scraping (computer getting information from websites by itself) using the [Selenium](https://www.browserstack.com/selenium) library.
+My sample program demonstrates the use of web scraping (computer getting information from websites by itself) using the [Selenium](https://www.browserstack.com/selenium) WebDriver library.
 This is a library that is used for browser automation and testing websites.

 ### How to run my sample program